 Rhianna Hanson | Teacher

 I’m Colorado native, although I have lived in Missouri, Washington, New York, and Illinois as well.
-I started working with kids at 21-years-old with the Boulder Valley School before-and-after-school program, which led to Daycare work (which led to me meeting Emmy!), and I have been a nanny for Sydney and Cooper for the last 6 years.
+I started working with kids at 21-years-old with the Boulder Valley School before-and-after-school program, which led to child care work (which led to me meeting Emmy!).
 In addition to childcare I have a background in Theatre (BA from UNC), Film (our own goofy stuff), and I have a culinary certificate from Escoffier School of Culinary Arts

 Marisol Meza | Teacher

-I’m 22 years old, born and raised in Denver Colorado.
+I’m 25 years old, born and raised in Denver Colorado.
 I always wanted to be a high school art teacher but life happened and I ended up going to Aveda Institute to become an Esthetician.
 After graduating, I realized my main passion was working with children.
 I started off working with Colorado Sub Agency, that lead me to Explore and Discover.
-I’m currently working on being a certified teacher so I can grow with my own group of kids.

 Rosalee Kern | Teacher

-When I am not loving on babies I am usually elbow deep in an art project and listening to good music.
+When I am not loving on babies I am usually out and about with friends, dancing like a fool to good music, or elbow deep in an art project.
 Art has taught me that the process is always more important (and more fun) than the result.
 I try to spread that passion for exploration to my students.